rixiobarrios/mongo-mongoose-labs/mongoose_lab_vampires/README.md

 1. Start your mongo server with `mongod` in terminal
 1. navigate to this directory in terminal and `npm i` to install `mongoose`
-1. open the project in atom, you'll be working with some starter code in the `models` folder and the `app.js` file
+1. open the project in vscode, you'll be working with some starter code in the `models` folder and the `app.js` file

 # The Exercise